 And our babes’ll wander naked through the cities of the universe.

-Now, sit back and enjoy this rich sampling of Kantner’s music from the earliest days of the Airplane to his blast off with the Starship.
-His recorded output began to suffer in the late ’70s when the Starship evolved into a pedestrian hard rock band, but there have been a few bright spots — most notably Jefferson’s Tree of Liberty, a set of protest cover songs by the likes of Bob Dylan, Phil Ochs, and Woody Guthrie that Kantner recorded as Jefferson Starship in 2008.
+Enjoy this rich sampling of Kantner’s music from the earliest days of the Airplane to his blast-off with the Starship.
+His recorded output began to suffer in the late ’70s when the Starship evolved into a pedestrian hard rock band, but there have been bright spots — most notably Jefferson’s Tree of Liberty, a set of cover versions of protest songs by the likes of Bob Dylan, Phil Ochs, and Woody Guthrie that Kantner recorded as Jefferson Starship in 2008.
 However, I’ve focused here on his strongest years as a psychedelic folk-rock pioneer: 1966 to 1973.